69 Weeks, 483 years until the Messiah Comes

 The NIV is decidedly most accurate, which we shall follow to explain this verse.

 He will confirm a covenant with many – in fact, Satan without realizing it, established the New Covenant when he crucified Christ.

 There is no clear time given for Jesus’ ministry, but the assumption is that He was cut off after 3 1/2 years.
 That is “time, times and half a time.”
-It is generally accepted that Jesus was baptized in the fall of 27 AD.
-This was the fifteenth year of Tiberius, as recorded in Luke 3:1.
+It is generally accepted that Jesus was baptized in the fall of A.D.
+27. This was the fifteenth year of Tiberius, as recorded in Luke 3:1.
 Adding 69 weeks, or 483 days as years, to the year 457 B.C., we come to the fall of A.D.
 27, when Christ was anointed in His baptism.
 According to Luke 3:1, this was in the 15th year of the reign of Emperor Tiberius.
 Tiberius was granted authority to govern the provinces soon after his military celebration on October 23, A.D.
 12.1

-The Passover in 31 AD fell on a Wednesday according to the moon record of the US Navy Observatory.
+The Passover in A.D.
+31 fell on a Wednesday according to the moon record of the US Navy Observatory.
 According to Exodus 12:6, and Leviticus 23:5, the Passover should be held on the 14th Day of Nissan.
 However, this date is affected by the rules of the Rabbis.
-Today, the Passover (Pesach) can only be held on Saturday, Sunday, Tuesday, or Thursday.
+The Passover (Pesach) can only be held on Saturday, Sunday, Tuesday, or Thursday.
 This can be verified on the schedule for the years 2000 – 2050.
 For example, in the year 2000, 2002, and 2003, the Passover was on Thursday, the 15th of Nissan.
-A Thursday Passover agrees with the Passion section of the Second Century Gospel of Peter, discovered in 1886.
+A Thursday Passover agrees with Luke 24:21, and the Second Century Gospel of Peter, discovered in 1886.

 The Comparison of the Gospel of Peter and Matthew is as follows: